Garden Rules & Guidelines

 • Straw, hay, marsh grass, coco hulls, trash-free leaves and wood chips

-• Lime, greensand, bone meal, etc.
+• Lime, greensand, bone meal, rock phosphate and biochar

 • If necessary, organic-certified pesticides such at Bt, insecticidal soap, rotenone, pyrethrum, diatomaceous earth, etc.